 “I wanted to volunteer because I realised how important it is to keep the memories alive of those that fought so hard for us all everywhere around the world.
 I spoke to someone who had adopted a war grave in the Netherlands and it made me think: Someone is caring for a soldier’s grave that they don't have any relation to, maybe someone is looking after my two times great uncle’s grave in Myanmar and I could do something similar in my local area.”Volunteer with us

-Our Interns Programme
+Our Guides Programme

-The Commonwealth War Graves Foundation Internship programme offers young people an amazing opportunity to work with the Commonwealth War Graves Commission at some of the most iconic sites of remembrance in France and Belgium.
+The Commonwealth War Graves Foundation Guides programme offers young people an amazing opportunity to work with the Commonwealth War Graves Commission at some of the most iconic sites of remembrance in France and Belgium.
 It provides a unique experience and the chance to welcome visitors from all over the world and share with them the incredible and moving stories of those we commemorate.

-Based at either the Thiepval Memorial in France or Tyne Cot Cemetery in Belgium, as well as in the CWGC Experience and our Ieper Information Centre, our interns are the public face of the Commission, engaging visitors, leading guided tours and helping them understand our work.
+Based at either the Thiepval Memorial in France or Tyne Cot Cemetery in Belgium, as well as in the CWGC Experience and our Ieper Information Centre, our Guides are the public face of the Commission, engaging visitors, leading guided tours and helping them understand our work.
 They also write, blog and produce videos about their experience and what they have learned.

 The Legacy and Story of Noor Inayat Khan - A Woman of Conspicuous Courage